mikekestemont/mikekestemont.github.io/about/index.md

 ## Current

-I am currently a researcher at the [University of Antwerp](https://www.uantwerpen.be/en/) in Belgium (departments of Linguistics and Literature).
-In the past, I have taught various courses and workshops on Corpus and Computational Linguistics, Programming for the Humanities and medieval philology, in particular Middle Dutch literature.
+I am currently an assistant professor in the department of literature at the [University of Antwerp](https://www.uantwerpen.be/en/) in Belgium.
+In the past, I have taught various courses and workshops on Corpus and Computational Linguistics, Programming for the Humanities and medieval philology.
 I code in Python, tweet in English, and live in Brussels.
 If you are interested in collaborating, feel free to drop me a line.

 ## Long-term